rgilks/comprehendo/README.md

 After setting up these steps, every push to the `main` branch will automatically deploy to Fly.io.

+## Production Considerations

+When deploying to production, consider the following:

+- **API Usage Monitoring**: Set up a dashboard to monitor OpenAI API usage and costs
+- **Persistent Cache**: Replace the in-memory cache with Redis or a database for a multi-server setup
+- **Rate Limit Adjustments**: Fine-tune the rate limits based on your user base and budget
+- **Security**: Implement additional security measures like CORS and request validation

+## User Experience Features

+- **Animated Feedback**: Visual cues and animations provide immediate feedback on user actions
+- **Progressive Loading**: Enhanced loading states with contextual information about what's being generated
+- **Highlighted Answers**: Correct text portions are highlighted in the reading passage after answering
+- **Adaptive Difficulty**: Content complexity automatically matches the selected CEFR level
+- **Mobile-Optimized**: Responsive design works on phones, tablets, and desktops

 ## Customization

 You can customize various aspects of the application:

-- Add more languages by extending the `LANGUAGES` object in `app/components/TextGenerator.tsx`
+- **Add More Languages**: Extend the `LANGUAGES` object in `app/components/TextGenerator.tsx`
-- Modify the visual design by editing the Tailwind classes
+- **Visual Design**: Modify the Tailwind classes and gradients in component files
-- Adjust the AI prompt in the `generateText` function to change the type of content generated
+- **API Prompt**: Adjust the prompt in the `generateText` function to change the content style
+- **Rate Limits**: Configure the `MAX_REQUESTS_PER_HOUR` value in `app/api/chat/route.ts`
+- **Cache Duration**: Change the `CACHE_TTL` value in `app/api/chat/route.ts`

+## Code Structure

+- `/app`: Main application code (Next.js App Router)
+  - `/api`: API routes for OpenAI integration
+  - `/components`: React components
+  - `/globals.css`: Global styles and animations
+- `/public`: Static assets

 ## Contributing